ivinay1/terraform-aws-s3-basic/README.md

 - Create an AWS S3 bucket
 - Optional object versioning (enable/disable)
 - Mergeable custom tags
-- Outputs useful info like bucket ARN, region, and versioning status
+- Outputs useful info like ARN, region, and versioning status
-- Designed to be reusable and Terraform Registry-ready
+- Designed to be reusable and registry-ready

 ---